Approximation in Hilbert spaces of the Gaussian and related analytic kernels

 is a well-defined strictly positive-definite kernel on $[-1, 1] \times [-1, 1]$.
-In a slight generalisation of power series kernels considered in~\cite{Zwicknagl2009, ZwicknaglSchaback2013}, we call kernels of the form~\eqref{eq:kernel} \emph{weighted power series kernels}.
-Let $H(K)$ be the reproducing kernel Hilbert space of the kernel $K$.
-The inner product and norm of $H(K)$ are denoted $\inprod{\cdot}{\cdot}_K$ and $\norm[0]{\cdot}_K$.
-Throughout this article we consider approximation $H(K)$ under the assumptions
+When $\varphi \equiv 1$, these kernels are called power series kernels~\cite{Zwicknagl2009, ZwicknaglSchaback2013}.
+Accordingly, we call any kernel of the form~\eqref{eq:kernel} a weighted power series kernel.
+From~\eqref{eq:kernel} it follows that~\cite[Sec.\@~2.1]{Paulsen2016} the Hilbert space in which $K$ is reproducing is